 Kuhn Rikon Swiss Peeler ($5 for one, $12 for three)

 A tool found in every professional kitchen, regardless of cuisine, is stainless steel mixing bowls.
-Used for making sauces, mixing cakes, beating eggs, soaking foods, cleaning vegetables, and just for holding things while you prep.
+Used for making sauces, mixing batters, beating eggs, soaking foods, cleaning vegetables, and just for holding things while you prep.
 You can even eat out of them if you want.
 Stainless steel mixing bowls are fairly cheap, and super easy to clean.

 There are many fancy mixing bowl options on the market, but they are all unnecessary.
 Start with two or three different sized bowls, and you’ll be set for a long time.